Photo/Tomohiro Watanabe

 Editor: What steps will you two take to increase your mogul speed limit?

-important to have as much confidence as possible and to increase the number of successful experiences you can have.
-For example, it's impossible to ski fast down really hard, large, steep moguls from the start, but you can do it on gentler moguls.
-It's important to increase the number of successful experiences like that.
+It's crucial to be able to gain confidence and increase your successful experiences.
+For example, you can't ski fast down a really hard, big, steep mogul slope from the start, but you can do it on a gentler slope.
+It's about increasing those kinds of successful experiences.

 Gentle slopes are perfect for pushing your speed limits.
 It's important to gain experience skiing well